tugend/github.tugend.io/pages/_posts/2022-10-09--azure-pipelines.md

 category: technical
 tags: programming node devops
 layout: post--technical
-title: "Azure Pipelines (pending review)"
+title: "Azure Pipelines"
-published: true
+published: false
 ---

 The purpose of this project was to get acquainted with Azure Pipelines.
 To do